revolalex/my-authetification-platform/README.md

 * [Contact](#contact)

 ## General info
->Aim of the project, create a system of authentification using SQL databe, MAMP. 👩‍🎓 👨‍🎓
+>Aim of the project, create a system of authentification using token, SQL databe, MAMP. 👩‍🎓 👨‍🎓
 ---
 In the assets folder you can find a pdf with all the requierements ask.